ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

 ---
-description: This will guide you through installing IP Fabric in your environment
+description: This will guide you through installing IP Fabric in your environment.
 ---

 # Quick Start Installation Guide